 How can you tell the difference with your gold jewelry on your own?
 Jewelers usually engrave the karat on an inconspicuous part of the jewelry, such as on the clasp of bracelets and necklaces, or on the inner band of rings.

 Because of its greater percentage of gold, an 18-karat piece will fetch a higher price than one of 14-karat gold.
 However, in some cases, monetary value alone does not influence purchasing decisions.
-Others take history, circumstance, or sentimental value into consideration, too.
+Others take the history, circumstance, or sentimental value into consideration, too.
 Some also consider the look of the gold, as the higher the karat of the gold, the more yellow it appears.

-18-karat yellow gold has a deeper yellow hue than 14-karat, 14K-karat white gold has a stronger white color than 18-karat, 14-karat rose gold is more pink than 18K, and so on.
+18-karat yellow gold has a deeper yellow hue than 14-karat, 14K-karat white gold has a stronger white color than 18-karat, 14-karat rose gold is pinker than 18K, and so on.
 Sometimes 14K is the better complement to the desired gems for the piece or just has a more appealing look.

 18K gold jewelry is softer than 14K, and is therefore typically considered a special occasion piece.
 You can expect to see more of 18K gold pieces at social events or on red carpets.